theNewDynamic/oregonsadventurecoast.com/content/blog/have-a-charming-adventure-along-the-southern-oregon-coast-charm-trail.md

 ---
-title: Have a "Charming" Adventure Along the Southern Oregon Coast Charm Trail
+title: Have a "Charming" Adventure Along the Southern Oregon Coast Charm Trail Updated
-date: 2021-02-05T00:00:00+00:00
+date: 2021-02-04T23:00:00+00:00
 description: 'Grab a friend or family member and head over to Oregon''s South Coast for a "charming" adventure as you experience local culture and collect a special, one-of-a-kind souvenir. '